Advising & Registration

 To schedule an appointment call or visit the counseling office on our Raymond Campus

-First-time students must see an advisor or counselor at one of the six (6) campus locations.
-Advisors and counselors are available for all students; however, returning students are not required to seek advisement.
+First-time students must be advised by a counselor or advisor in person at one of Hinds’ six (6) campus locations, or they may request Remote Advising, which allows students to speak with a counselor without having to visit the campus.
+Counselors and advisors are available for all students; however, returning students are not required to seek advisement each semester.

 Login to My.Hinds and check your account status.
 If there is a balance or restriction, go to the appropriate office or call 601-857-5261 or 1-800-HINDSCC.